OfficeDev/open-xml-docs/docs/how-to-search-and-replace-text-in-a-document-part.md

 alternative to the typical .Open, .Save, .Close sequence.
 It ensures that the **Dispose** method (internal method used by the Open XML SDK to clean up resources) is automatically called when the closing brace is reached.
-The block that follows the <span class="keyword">using</span> statement establishes a scope for the object that is created or named in the <span class="keyword">using</span> statement, in this case *wordDoc*.
+The block that follows the **using** statement establishes a scope for the object that is created or named in the **using** statement, in this case *wordDoc*.
 Because the **WordprocessingDocument** class in the
-Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because **Dispose** is automatically called when you exit the block, you do not have to explicitly call <span class="keyword">Save</span> and **Close**─as long as you use **using**.
+Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because **Dispose** is automatically called when you exit the block, you do not have to explicitly call **Save** and **Close**─as long as you use **using**.

 --------------------------------------------------------------------------------
 ## How the Sample Code Works
-After you have opened the file for editing, you read it by using a <span class="keyword">StreamReader</span> object.
+After you have opened the file for editing, you read it by using a **StreamReader** object.

 ```csharp
     using (StreamReader sr = new StreamReader(wordDoc.MainDocumentPart.GetStream()))